4Drea4/SBA4-TaskManagement/README.md

 *Tasks 1-3:*
 I am currently still working out how to change the active state of the progress portion of my task 3.
 I am having difficulties, I probably will just hang out in office hours at the next one.

+A few questions that I have to ask to help my understanding:

+1. Whats the difference between adding an event listener on a button vs adding to an element?
+2. I would like to be able to understand "e.target" and then how to and when to properly use it.
+3. How can I pull in the html element in js to have a change state/option for progress

 ##### Reflection Questions

 1. Reflection: Write a short reflection (100-200 words) included within the repository discussing: